PurpleKaz81/pinkman-password-services/README.md

 ## What is it for?

-The Pinkman Password Services project was designed to help users generate and authenticate strong and secure passwords.
-The tool includes a password generator and authenticator feature that can be used to create unique and secure passwords for any application or website.
+The Pinkman Password Services project's goal is to assist users in creating and verifying safe passwords.
+Create original, safe passwords for any application or website with the tool's password generator and authenticator function.

 ## Features